francodgstn/fhnw-fly-around/README.md

 ## Design

-### Design

 For our web app, we will adopt a simple, clean, and modern design.
 The goal is to create a user-friendly interface that is visually appealing and easy to navigate.
 We will use a minimalist approach, focusing on clear typography, ample white space, and intuitive user interactions.
 The color palette will be carefully chosen to create a harmonious and professional look.
 Our design will prioritize functionality and usability, ensuring that users can easily access the desired features and information.
 By adopting a modern design, we aim to provide a seamless and enjoyable user experience.

 ### Wireframe